wncc/learners-space/Machine Learning/Week2/README.md

 * This **[article](https://towardsdatascience.com/data-preprocessing-concepts-fa946d11c825)** explains data preprocessing.
 * This **[tutorial](https://towardsdatascience.com/twitter-sentiment-analysis-classification-using-nltk-python-fa912578614c)** uses Naive Bayes to solve the above tweet classification problem.
 Please go through this to acquaint yourself with the various data processing methods needed for natural language processing (Note that this tutorial uses sklearn to implement naive bayes instead of doing it from scratch.
 Feel free to skip the implementational details if you are facing issues with it as we will not be covering sklearn in this course)

 The concepts of feature aggregration, data cleaning, dimensionality reduction are important for a data scientist and it is essential to have a proper understanding of them before continuing.

+## Generalised Linear Models

+On a very high level, Generalised Linear Models (GLM) are a superclass of all linear models including Linear and Logistic Regression that we talked about earlier.

+* Linear Regression is based on the assumption that the data assumes **Gaussian/Normal Distribution**.
+* Binary Logistic Regression is based on the assumption that data assumes **Bernoulli Distribution**.

+GLM's are based on Exponential Family Functions. **[Exponential Family](https://en.wikipedia.org/wiki/Exponential_family)** includes these two and a lot of other distributions of data that we talked about in week 1.
+So therefore GLM's serve as a generalisation of all linear models.
+To get a firm hold on generalised linear models, head **[here](https://towardsdatascience.com/generalized-linear-models-9cbf848bb8ab)**.

+---

 Next week we will be looking at more supervised machine learning techniques.
 Till then stay safe and have fun.